MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/data-type-format-conversions.md

 ---
 # Data type format conversions

 Microsoft Dataverse has several [data types](/powerapps/maker/data-platform/types-of-fields) that can be configured with different formats.
-You can specify the format of the column of your wish using either the Power Apps Maker portal or by API operations.
-The next several sections will provide additional details about data type formats, including:
+You can specify the format of the column using either the [solution explorer](/powerapps/maker/data-platform/create-edit-fields)  or by API operations.
+The following sections provides additional details about data type formats, including:

-- Formats for Text, Numbers, and DateTime
+- Supported formats by data type

-- Format columns
+- Format conversions

-- Conversion between formats within a data type
+- Converting between formats within a data type

 - Format validations